CDOT-CV/jpo-asn-pojos/jpo-asn-jsonschema-generator/README.md

 - Handle parameterized open types (by reading `@Asn1ParameterizedTypes` annotations)
 - Use "optional" property of `@Asn1Property` annotations to populate "required".
 - Handle variable-length bit strings.
+- Use 'oneOf' to enforce choice types have one value.
 - Add unit tests.